AndreLouisCaron/cfcgi/README.rst

 Demonstration
 =============

-There is a pre-fork server (*NIX systems only) implementing a FastCGI authorizer in the ``demo/nix`` folder.
+There is a pre-fork/spawn server implementing a FastCGI authorizer in the ``demo`` folder.
 It also comes with a minimal LigHTTPd configuration to test it against an existing FastCGI implementation known to work!